AltimatOS/buildscripts/docs/README.md

 ## Package Format

 The package format of LPkg is fairly straight-forward.
 The basic structure has a header, payload, and footer.

+- The header contains the various bits of metadata for the package
+- The payload contains the content archived in the package
+- The footer of the package contains the GPG signatures for the package

 The header of the source and binary package file format is organized like so:

 *Figure 1: Header Format for Source and Binary Files:*
 | Position | Section | Description |